Furnace Repair Checklist

 Next, confirm your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you don’t know where it is, look for a silver metal box in your basement, garage or closet.

 - Ensure your hands and feet aren’t moist in advance of opening the panel or breakers.

 - Find the breaker marked “furnace” or “heat,” and double-check it’s moved to “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

-- With one hand, quickly flip the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and get in touch with a professional from MPC Heating & Cooling at 308-832-4321 quickly.
+- With one hand, quickly flip the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a professional from MPC Heating & Cooling at 308-832-4321 quickly.